mlamarche77/Github-Calendar/README.md

 ## Creating the project on your own

+1. Log into Digital Ocean
+2. Click on Droplets on the left hand panel
+3. Click on your droplet: appacademycoaches
+4. Click on Console
-1. Log into the terminal on digital ocean and type in the commands to install programs to run the project
+5. In the console/terminal type in the commands to install programs to run the project

 ```shell
 root@ubuntu:~# apt install git curl